surftrips.co

 Frequently asked

-Le Sillon is a beach break suited for beginner to intermediate surfers.
-Confident beginners can give it a go on small days.
+Le Sillon is a beach bottom, mellow shifting sandbar peaks, break suited for beginner through intermediate surfers.
+Beginners can give it a go on the smaller end of the size range.

 Le Sillon